-- 1. Selection of a "Training Director" - A. Should be an individual assigned for his/her ability to organize and oversee an annual training program

-B. Should be an individual with the ability to identify and best utilize association personnel in an effort to build a credible training staff

-- 2. Training Schedule - A. Develop an agenda that will address the variance in the level of competency among officials within your group (beginner, fast track, veteran, etc.) - B. Schedule "guest speakers" who offer information that will enlighten the members of your association on a variety of subjects relevant to officiating - C. Develop a training schedule that will allow for the effective presentation of required material - 3.
-Annual Rules Clinics

-- A. Require all association members to attend annual NFHS/GHSA Rules Clinics - B. Require all "mentors" and "evaluators" to attend an annual NFHS/GHSA Rules Clinics, even if they are no longer active officials - 4.
-Off-Season Enhancement Opportunities - A. Provide information about off-season training camps/clinics - B. Follow GHSA criteria for off-season camp participation - C. Recognize/reward individuals who attend off-season camps/clinics - D. Participation at a GHSA sanctioned camp is required on a bi-yearly basis
+- 1. Selection of a "Training Director" - A. Should be an individual assigned for his/her ability to organize and oversee an annual training program - B. Should be an individual with the ability to identify and best utilize association personnel in an effort to build a credible training staff - 2.
+Training Schedule - A. Develop an agenda that will address the variance in the level of competency among officials within your group (beginner, fast track, veteran, etc.) - B. Schedule "guest speakers" who offer information that will enlighten the members of your association on a variety of subjects relevant to officiating - C. Develop a training schedule that will allow for the effective presentation of required material - 3.
+Annual Rules Clinics - A. Require all association members to complete annual NFHS/GHSA Rules Clinics - B. Require all "mentors" and "evaluators" to attend and complete NFHS/GHSA Rules Clinics, even if they are no longer active officials - 4.
+Off-Season Enhancement Opportunities - A. Provide information about off-season training camps/clinics - B. Follow GHSA criteria for off-season camp participation - C. Recognize/reward individuals who attend off-season camps/clinics - D. Participation at a GHSA sanctioned camp is required on an annual basis for post season consideration, and every-other-year for "varsity" level assignment.